-- 1 the Nomination Committee did not review the structure, size and composition (including the skills, knowledge and experience) of the Board in the Year; - 2 not all Directors participated in continuous professional development; - 3 the independent non-executive Directors did not attend the AGM held in the Year; and - 4 the management do not provide all Directors with monthly updates. - A.5.2(a) The Board considers that such review will be necessary only when casual vacancy exists. - A.6.5 The Directors consider that briefing received from the Company Secretary is sufficient for them to render their contribution to the Board. - A.6.7 The independent non-executive Directors consider that such attendance could not help to develop a balanced understanding of the views of the Members because not many Members attended the AGM in past few years. - C.1.2 Management consider that quarterly updates and periodic instant updates when developments arising out of the ordinary business instead of monthly updates are sufficient for the Board to discharge its duties.
+- 1 the Nomination Committee did not review the structure, size and composition (including the skills, knowledge and experience) of the Board in the Year; - 2 not all Directors participated in continuous professional development; - 3 the independent non-executive Directors did not attend the AGM held in the Year; - 4 the management do not provide all Directors with monthly updates; and - 5 the Chairman of the Board did not attend the AGM held in the Year. - A.5.2(a) The Board considers that such review will be necessary only when casual vacancy exists. - A.6.5 The Directors consider that briefing received from the Company Secretary is sufficient for them to render their contribution to the Board. - A.6.7 The independent non-executive Directors consider that such attendance could not help to develop a balanced understanding of the views of the Members because not many Members attended the AGM in past few years. - C.1.2 Management consider that quarterly updates and periodic instant updates when developments arising out of the ordinary business instead of monthly updates are sufficient for the Board to discharge its duties. - E.1.2 The Chairman of the Board was away on a business trip on the date of AGM.